tinmaunghtay/devops_assignment/README.md

 ### Section-1 AWS Deployment

-This section represents section-1 diretory.
+This section represents section-1 diretory and its AWS Deployment for a web application .

-The folder section-1/source/ will include files or sample files that are used to prove that task is completed. for example: source/frond-end/index.html to upload into the S3 bucket.
+The directory, section-1/source/, includes files or sample files that are used to prove that task is completed. for example: source/frond-end/index.html to upload into the S3 bucket.

-The folder section-1/templates/ includes templates for both frond-end and back-end requirements: S3 with Cloudfront and EC2 with VPC & Security Group resepctively.
+The directory, section-1/templates/, includes cloudformation templates for both frond-end and back-end requirements: S3 with Cloudfront and EC2 with VPC & Security Group resepctively.
 Details are as follows:
-1. templates/front-end/web-app-frontend-s3.yaml will create S3 bucket, bucketpolicy and Cloudfront distirbution.
+1. templates/front-end/web-app-frontend-s3.yaml will create a S3 bucket, a bucketpolicy and Cloudfront distirbution.
 2. templates/backend/web-app-backend-vpc.yaml will create vpc, route tables, public subnet (No Instance / Empty), private subnet (backend server instance).
 3. tempaltes/backend/web-app-backend-sg.yaml will create security group, EC2 instance.
 For design to be used togehter with frond-end, I consider using Route 53 to point to Elastic IP so that frond-end codes can fetch data from backend server through Route 53 (via browser).
 For simplicity, I dont include Route 53 implementaiton.
-4. A policy (back-end/policy.json) to create role so that DevOps person can switch role to create both frond-end and backend stacks.
-Stacks can be created using via AWS Cloudformation UI or command as below.
+4. A policy , back-end/policy.json, to create a IAM role so that DevOps person can assume to create both frond-end and backend stacks.
+Stacks can be created using via AWS Cloudformation UI or aws cli command as below.

 ```
 $ aws cloudformation deploy --stack-name <stack-name> --template-file <template-file>